medha499/healthbot/README.md

 # 🧠 HealthBot AI Pro: Advanced clinical intelligence — governed, real-time access to EHR data with retrieval-augmented reasoning, accelerating processing time for rapid action.
+> _Note:_ Example datasets are synthetic.
+Also, all API keys have been redacted for privacy reasons.

 ---
 ## What it does